 Learn more about mid-contract broadband price increases with our guide.

-The 9.1% price increase for 2022 was confirmed when the latest CPI rate of inflation was announced in January 2022.
-Since it’s an annual hike that’s included in TalkTalk’s T&Cs, customers weren’t specifically notified by the provider about this hike in their bills.
+The 14.2% rate for 2023 was confirmed when the monthly CPI rate of inflation was announced in January 2023.
+Since it’s an annual hike that’s included in TalkTalk’s T&Cs, customers aren't often specifically notified by the provider about this hike in their bills.

 In addition to its T&Cs, this TalkTalk page details how the annual price increase is calculated.